-5.3 ASCENT Scalability and Optimality
+5.2 ASCENT Scalability and Optimality

-Experiment 2: Comparing ASCENT scalability to an exact CLP technique.
+Experiment 1: Comparing ASCENT scalability to an exact technique.
 When designing a satellite it is critical that designers can gauge the accuracy of their design techniques.
 Moreover, designers of a complicated satellite system need to know how different design techniques scale and which technique to use for a given problem size.
-This set of experiments evalutes these questions for ASCENT and a constraint logic programming (CLP) co-design technique.
+This first set of experiments evalutes these questions for ASCENT and a branchand-bound linear programming (LP) co-design technique.

-Although CLP solvers can find optimal solutions to MMKP co-design problems they have exponential time complexity.
-For large-scale co-design problems (such as designing a complicated climate monitoring satellite) CLP solvers thus quickly become incapable of finding a solution in a reasonable time frame.
-We setup an experiment to compare the scalability of ASCENT to an CLP technique.
+Although LP solvers can find optimal solutions to MMKP co-design problems they have exponential time complexity.

+For large-scale co-design problems (such as designing a complicated climate monitoring satellite) LP solvers thus quickly become incapable of finding a solution in a reasonable time frame.
+We setup an experiment to compare the scalability of ASCENT to an LP technique.
 We randomly generated a series of problems ranging in size from 1 to 7 sets per hardware and software MMKP problem.
 Each set had 10 items.
-We tracked and compared the solving time for ASCENT and the CLP technique as the number of sets grew.
-Figure 11 presents the results from the experiment.
-As shown by the results, ASCENT scales significantly better than an CLP-based approach.
+We tracked and compared the solving time for ASCENT and the LP technique as the number of sets grew.
+Figure 12 presents the results from the experiment.
+As shown by the results, ASCENT scales significantly better than an LP-based approach.

-Fig. 11.
-Solving Time for ASCENT vs. CLP
+Fig. 12.
+Solving Time for ASCENT vs. LP

-Experiment 3: Testing ASCENT's solution optimality.
+Experiment 2: Testing ASCENT's solution optimality.
 Clearly, scalability alone is not the only characteristic of a good approximation algorithm.
-A good approximation algorithm must also provide very optimal results for large problem sizes.
+A good approximation algorithm must also provides very optimal results.
 We created an experiment to test the accuracy of ASCENT's solutions.
 We compared the value of ASCENT's answer to the optimal answer, for 50 different MMKP co-design problem sizes with 3 items per set.
 For each size co-design problem, we solved 50 different problem instances and averaged the results.

-$\frac{value of(ASCENTSolution)}{value of(OptimalSolution)}$
+$$\frac{value of (ASCENTS olution)}{value of (Optimal Solution)}$$

-It is often suggested, due to the Central Limit Theorem [19], to use a sample size of 30 or larger to produce an approximately normal data distribution [15].
+It is often suggested, due to the Central Limit Theorem [17], to use a sample size of 30 or larger to produce an approximately normal data distribution [13].
 We chose a sample size of 50 to remain well above this recommended minimum sample size.
 The largest problems, with 50 sets per MMKP problem, would be the equivalent of a satellite with 50 points of software variability and an additional 50 points of hardware variability.

-For problems with less than 7 sets per MMKP problem, we compared against the optimal answer produced with an CLP solver.
-We chose a low number of items per set to decrease the time required by the CLP solver and make the experiment feasible.
-For problems with more than 7 sets, which could not be solved in a timely manner with the CLP technique, we used our co-design problem generation technique presented in Section 5.1.
+For problems with less than 7 sets per MMKP problem, we compared against the optimal answer produced with an LP solver.
+We chose a low number of items per set to decrease the time required by the LP solver and make the experiment feasible.
+For problems with more than 7 sets, which could not be solved in a timely manner with the LP technique, we used our co-design problem generation technique presented in Section 5.1.
 The problem generation technique allowed us to create random MMKP co-design problems that we knew the exact optimal answer for and could compare against ASCENT's answer.

-Figure 12 shows the results of the experiment to test ASCENT's solution value verusus the optimal value over 50 MMKP co-design problem sizes.
+Figure 13 shows the results of the experiment to test ASCENT's solution value verusus the optimal value over 50 MMKP co-design problem sizes.
 With 5 sets, ASCENT produces answers that average 90% optimal.
 With 7 sets, the answers average \sim 95% optimal.
+Beyond 20 sets, the average optimality is \sim 98% and continues to improve.
+These results are similar to MMKP approximation algorithms, such as M-HEU, that also improve with increasing numbers of sets [1].
+We also found that increasing the number of items per set also increased the optimality, which parallels the results for our solver M-HEU [1].

-Fig. 12.
+Fig. 13.
 Solution Optimality vs Number of Sets